BlackShell256/CriptoGo/README.md

 # Use #

-Execute the binary, select one of the options, the files in the same directory as the executable will be encrypted/decrypted with the password received.
+Compile and execute the binary, select one of the options, the files in the same directory as the executable will be encrypted/decrypted with the password received.

 # Uso Windows y Linux:
 * `Install Golang`